 At Camp Shakespeare, students will:

-- Transform into Shakespeare’s characters through voice and movement work
+- Transform into Shakespeare’s characters through voice, movement and imagination

 - Unravel Shakespeare’s plays with text analysis